emrgcl/AzureMonitor/Scripts/Report-LAMetaData/Readme.md

-# Report Log Analytics Metadata
+# Log Analytics Compliance Helper

 The script is developed to help analyzing the collected data compliance.
 The script runs for the desired worksapce, pulls the table schema for each solution (Table Groups) along with sample data and exports the results int o excel sheets per Solution.